 Until recently, my voluminous writing was done in a work environment, but mostly involved classified or confidential information, and so couldn't be published.
 However, I did publish one book in 1989 entitled The Financing of Ship Acquisitions which was considered a definitive work on the subject at the time.
 That was followed by a series of almost twenty magazine articles (mostly on shipping subjects) for a variety of magazines and journals.

 Since retiring in 2009, my writing has been largely on financial subjects for non-profit organizations, particularly in theater and drama.
-Available on this web site is a short story (At the Back Table) I wrote a long time ago and recently updated.
+Lately, though, I have been focused on serious fiction.
+Available on this web site is a short story I have recently written entitled Lenin's Baby: What is to be Done?
+I have been fascinated by the personality of Lenin since I was in college, and I saw a way to link it to an episode in my novel (see below) in which my main character's family is assassinated.
+Also available on this web site is another short story of mine (At the Back Table) I wrote a long time ago and recently updated.
 It's also available in the form of a dialog.
-See below if you would like to download it.
+See below if you would like to download any of these.

-My first novel, called The Tehran Cyber Connection, which concerns the illegal export of a mainframe computer from the U.S. to Iran--it's based on a case I was involved with before I was retired--is now live on Amazon, and available for sale.
+My first novel, called The Tehran Cyber Connection, which concerns the illegal export of a mainframe computer from the U.S. to Iran--is based on a case I was involved with before I was retired--and is now live on Amazon, and available for sale.

 Sign up to hear from us about specials, sales, and events.